eduardobatista/ActVib/README.md

 - ActVibFirmware: the firmware that runs on the ESP32.
 - ActVibSoftware: a supervisory software for the system as whole.
 - A reference mechanical project for a structure that can be used for carrying out experiments with cantilever and fixed-ended beams.
+- ActVibModules: helpers to work with data acquired using the ActVib system.